raydiak/Math-Symbolic/README.md

 of a relation after isolating $var on the left.
 Note that unlike the above transformations, no changes are made to the original object.

+#### .compile($positional = False, $defaults?)

+Returns a Perl subroutine which is mathematically equivalent to the Math::Symbolic expression.
+Not all operations are currently supported.
+Compiling relations is also undefined behavior at this time.

+All arguments are named by default.
+If $positional is True, all arguments are positional instead, sorted in default Perl sort order.
+If $positional is itself a Positional class then only the listed variables will be taken positionally, in the specified order.

+All arguments are also required by default.
+If $defaults is an Associative object, it is taken as a map of variable names to default values, and the listed variables will be optional.
+If $defaults is any other defined value, that value is taken as the default for all arguments.

+#### .routine($positional = False, $defaults?)

+Identical to .compile (above), but returns the code as a string without compiling via EVAL, for instance to embed the code into another module or script.

 #### .count()

 Returns the number of nodes in the expression's tree.
 This could be useful to